vacu9708/Algorithm/Sorting algorithm/Heap sort/README.md

 > 2. Move the root which is the biggest value to the far right except sorted elements in ascending order
 > 3. Repeat this process

+## Features
+- Unstable like selection sort
+- Theoretically the best but in reality not that good because it is not cache-friendly

 ## Time complexity
 * Let the number of elements be N
 * Heapifying : log(N)<br>